shimdevkun/TodoNizer/README.md

 # TodoNizer

-This is a basic todo web app with the following functionality:
+This is a basic todo web app with the following functionalities:

 - Add task
 - Edit task